 Hemaji, at 73 is an inspiration for us at SHB.
 She looks after the admin, the workshop registrations and is a live spirit around the office.
 She is a veteran volunteer and has been with SHB since inception.
 Hemaji is a compassionate soul and is often a “listening post” for all of us here at SHB.
-She often disappears to visit her grandchildren in Singapore, but when she is here, she comes in to work, Mondays and Tuesdays.
+She often disappears to visit her grandchildren in Singapore, but when she is here, she comes in to work on Mondays.

 Kaushal is an enthusiastic follower/ teacher of technology and has been with this programme since inception.
 He’s an entrepreneur and runs Breathing Rooms.
 In this tough and fast paced world of entrepreneurship, he makes time to be here for our Smartphone Assistance programme for senior citizens.